Islamic veiling practices by country: Iran

 The Iranian protests against compulsory hijab continued into the September 2022 Iranian protests which was triggered by the alleged killing of Mahsa Amini, who fell into a coma and died shortly after she was violently arrested by the Morality Police and accused of wearing an "improper hijab".

-In 2024 Masoud Pezeshkian, President of Iran said that the Morality Police would no longer bother women who did not wear hijab and that they were no longer supposed to confront women do not adhere to hijab laws.
+In 2024, Masoud Pezeshkian, President of Iran, said that the Morality Police would no longer bother women who did not wear hijab and that they were no longer supposed to confront women who do not adhere to hijab laws.